vishaltak/gitlab-development-kit/doc/advanced.md

 You can set up GDK on Windows by using the Windows Subsystem for Linux (version 2 only).

+Once WSL is set up, you can follow the same instructions for your Linux system.
+See [supported platforms](../README.md#supported-platforms).

+The prerequisites for WSL, and the use of `asdf` to manage dependencies, are the same as for any other Linux installation.

 **Setting up the Windows Subsystem for Linux:**

 Open PowerShell as Administrator and run: